CakeNeka/Unholy-Typing/.github/ISSUE_TEMPLATE.md

 ---
 name: Default template
-about: The template used for all issues.
+about: The template used for all issues
 title: "[DATE]: [FEATURE NAME]"
 labels: feature
 assignees: CakeNeka